SimonPadbury/baselayer-3/_src/layout.md

 ### Full-bleed panels

+Use the `full-bleed` utility class to make an element span all 7 columns of a `content-grid`.

+Columns 1 and 7 (the first and last column) have a minimum width of `--sp-2` — providing the middle columns with inline (x-axis) side whitespace.

 If your layout has no sidebars, side spacing (margin or padding), or other object that takes up some of the viewport width, then your `content-grid full-bleed` will expand to the full width of the viewport.
 But if it can’t get to the full viewport width, then it will expand to the available width (as seen in the docs example below).

 Example colored stripe using `full-bleed`: